 Purpose: Learn how you can download packing slips or picking lists in Sendcloud.
 You can use these in combination with Pack & Go to easily process orders in your warehouse, either by hand or with a barcode scanner.

-How do I print a picking list or a packing slip?
+How to print a picking list or a packing slip

-- Print your document: Click on the blue dropdown menu Create labels and select Print packing slip or Print picking list.
+- Print your document: Click on the blue dropdown menu Create labels and select either Packing slips, Picking lists or Packing slips + shipping labels.

 How to generate a picking list or a packing slip when the order has already been processed